Semiconductor industry in Taiwan: Overview

 In the 1970s, policy decisions by technocrats like Li Kwoh-ting helped Taiwan pivot from low-tech manufacturing to high-tech industries.
 The 1976 RCA Project, one of the first significant policy shifts, facilitated critical technology transfer from the U.S., which led to Taiwan's first IC plant and laid the groundwork for technological self-reliance.
 Further early developments included the founding of the Industrial Technology Research Institute (1973), United Microelectronics Corporation (1980), and the Hsinchu Science Park (1980).

 Morris Chang's founding of Taiwan Semiconductor Manufacturing Company (TSMC) in 1987 was a foundational moment for Taiwan's semiconductor industry.
 Close ties with Silicon Valley and the return of engineers trained in the U.S. fostered a startup ecosystem distinct from the conglomerate-driven models of Japan and South Korea.

-TSMC now produces over half the world's advanced chips, supplying firms like Apple and Nvidia.
+TSMC now produces over half the world's advanced chips, supplying firms like Apple Inc. and Nvidia.
 However, its strategic value has made Taiwan a key geopolitical flashpoint, especially amid U.S.-China tensions.
 The semiconductor industry is one facet of a wider geopolitical contention regarding Taiwan's independence from China.
 Taiwan has responded to the crisis by growing closer to the United States, via investments in U.S.-based fabs, including a $65 billion project in Arizona, supported in part by the CHIPS and Science Act.

 China's industrial espionage campaigns have targeted Taiwan's semiconductor sector.
 In response, Taiwan has strengthened cybersecurity, enacted stricter investment laws, and bolstered domestic talent retention.